argoproj/argo-rollouts/docs/index.md

 $ kubectl apply -n argo-rollouts -f https://raw.githubusercontent.com/argoproj/argo-rollouts/stable/manifests/install.yaml
 ```

+!!! important
+    When installing Argo Rollouts on Kubernetes v1.14 or lower, the CRD manifests must be kubectl applied with the --validate=false option.
+This is caused by use of new CRD fields introduced in v1.15, which are rejected by default in lower API servers.

 Check out the [getting started guide](getting-started.md) to walk through creating and then updating a rollout object.

 ### How does it work?